nikitagorelovwlnx/wlnx-api-server/WELLNESS_SESSION_API.md

     "user_id": "user@example.com",
     "transcription": "Full conversation transcript...",
     "summary": "Summary of the session...",
-    "bot_conversation": "Bot: Hello!
-How are you today?\nUser: Stressed about work\nBot: I understand...", "wellness_data": null,
+    "bot_conversation": "Hello!
+How are you today?
+I'm stressed about work.
+I understand.
+Let me help you with wellness techniques.", "wellness_data": null,
     "created_at": "2025-09-17T00:50:26.537Z",
     "updated_at": "2025-09-17T00:50:26.537Z"